 7. The location reporter VAL UE starts to report on location for the VAL UEs in the same location, the VAL UE list which shares the same location may be included in the report.

-8. The SEAL Server (Energy Saving) sends a new notification for the collected energy information of each VAL UE to the LMS.
+8. The ESE server sends a new notification for the collected energy information of each VAL UE to the LMS.

 9. LMS detects the change at the location reporter VAL UE for e.g., energy change or location change and re-selects the location reporter VAL UE for location reporting based on energy information and the location information of the VAL UEs.